horizonx-tech/chainsight-showcase/uniswap_edpr/README.md

 - [SHIB/ETH](https://info.uniswap.org/#/pools/0x5764a6f2212d502bc5970f9f129ffcd61e5d7563) 1% fee tier
 - [RPL/ETH](https://info.uniswap.org/#/pools/0xe42318ea3b998e8355a3da364eb9d48ec725eb45) 0.3% fee tier

 EDPR is calculated as the daily percentage return expected from a liquidity position with a price range (set by the liquidity provider) approximately matching the price range of the pair over the preceding week.
+For simplicity, the liqudity locked within the currently active price tick is taken as representative of the selected price range.
+The actual distribution can be visualised by searching for the pair at https://info.uniswap.org/.
 The price range from the previous week is calculated by taking the minimum and maximum values of the [time-weighted average price](https://tienshaoku.medium.com/a-guide-on-uniswap-v3-twap-oracle-2aa74a4a97c5) from 28 six-hour intervals covering the past week.
 This approach allows for any extreme outliers in the price movement to be disregarded.

 The components of the project for each pair are as follows:
 - **eth_usdc_price snapshot** - Shared between pairs and takes the ETH price in USD, derived from the wstETH/ETH trading pair
 - **pool_fees snapshot** - Shows the 24-hour fees (received by liquidity providers) in USD
 - **v3pool snapshot** - Includes current liquidity and price data
 - **tick_cumul_28x6h snapshot** - On-chain data required to [calculate](https://blog.uniswap.org/uniswap-v3-math-primer) time-weighted average prices for the previous week
-- **algorithm_lens** - Calculates EDPR using the above snapshots
+- **algorithm_lens** (shared) - Calculates EDPR using the above snapshots
-- **relayer** - Relays the calculated EDPR to Chainsight's oracle on the Sepolia testnet
+- **relayer, indexer, indexer_lens** - Relays the calculated EDPR to Chainsight's oracle on the Sepolia testnet

 Input data are obtained directly from on-chain data using the [Uniswap Core contracts](https://docs.uniswap.org/contracts/v3/reference/overview) and from the [Oku Trade API](https://oku.trade/api).